SamuelGuaimaB/Ingenieros-Paralelos/src/README.md

 In `setup()`, the Arduino:

-1. starts serial communication
+1. Starts serial communication
-2. attaches the steering servo
+2. Attaches the steering servo
-3. centers the servo at `86`
+3. Centers the servo at `86`
-4. configures the motor pins as outputs
+4. Configures the motor pins as outputs
-5. configures the ultrasonic pins
+5. Configures the ultrasonic pins

 #### Serial Protocol Received by Arduino